byteworksng/payscrow-woocommerce/README.md

 5. Locate and activate the Payscrow Escrow service plugin

 ## Configuration ##
 Minimal config is required to get up and running.
-Simply go to __WooCommerce > Settings__ from the left hand menu, then click "Payment Gateways" from the top tab.
-You should see __"Payscrow Escrow Services"__ as an option at the top of the screen.
+Simply go to __WooCommerce > Settings__ from the left hand menu, then click "Checkout" from the top tab.
+You should see __"PayScrow"__ as an option at the top of the screen.
 Click on it to configure the payment gateway.

-* __Access Key__  - enter your Payscrow Merchant Access key, this is gotten from your account page on [Payscrow website](https://payscrow.net).
+* __Merchant Access Key__  - enter your PayScrow Merchant Access key, this is gotten from your account page on [PayScrow website](https://payscrow.net).
+* __Max Delivery Duration__  - specify the maximum duration it might take to deliver an order.
+Default is 7 days

 * Click on __Save Changes__ for the changes you made to be effected.

+## Upcoming features ##

+* __Discount__  - You can specify how much discount in percent(%) you want to grant a customer.
+This discount applies only on transactions paid through PayScrow.
+* __Discount Duration__  - specify how long in days, your discount/promo should run
+* __Discount Start__  - You can specify when your discount should begin